PittsGitHub/go-dark/README.md

 1. in your project root create a folder called .vscode

-2. inside the .vscode folder create a filet called settings.json
+2. inside the .vscode folder create a file called settings.json

 3. add the following snippet to settings.json

-4. OPTIONAL: add .vscode/settings.json to your .gitignore if these settings are personal and shouldn't be version controlled.

 ```
 {